KomMonitor/kommonitor-importer/README.md

 #### Spatial Resource Property Mapping
 As part of the import process, a GeoJSON FeatureCollection will be generated from the imported dataset, that will be used for adding new resources via the Data Management API.
-This FeatureCollection contains the geometry from the imported dataset and some additional properties, according to the Data Management API schema for those resources.
+This FeatureCollection contains the geometry from the imported dataset, some additional properties, according to the Data Management API schema for those resources and optional a the whole collection of feature attributes or only a subset from it.
 To tell the Import API which properties from the original dataset should be used for the FeatureCollcetion properties, a property mapping has to be provided.
 E.g. assume the following GeoJSON dataset:
 ```json
 {
 	"type": "FeatureCollection",